 - 1 minute's worth of data per second of time

 - 1 hour's worth of data per second of time

 1 day's worth of data per second of time

 When the time bar is running, an animated indicator is used to show data being played on the chart.
 It is possible to disable the animated indicator (via a user with admin rights in Zoomdata).
-Refer to the article Configuring Key and Value Settings for more information.
+Refer to the article Configuring Server-Level Variables for more information.